alexanderatallah/window.ai/README.md

 [![](https://dcbadge.vercel.app/api/server/KBPhAPEJNj?style=flat)](https://discord.gg/KBPhAPEJNj)

-Window AI is an extension that lets you configure AI models in one place and use them on the web.
+Window AI is a browser extension that lets you configure AI models in one place and use them on the web.

 - **For developers**: easily make multi-model apps free from API costs and limits - just use the injected `window.ai` library.
-Even make decentralized AI apps.
+Even make decentralized apps.

 - **For users**: all your model setup in one place.
 Use your preferred model, whether it's external (like OpenAI), proxied, or local, to protect privacy.